aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 For each source file, a corresponding html output file is generated in the `/book/html` directory of the container.

-The html file generator also generates a `mybook.html` file for the entire book, that combines the html content of all the individual chapters, into a single html file.
+The html file generator also generates a `mybook.html` file for the entire book in the `/book/html` directory.

+This file combines the html content of all the individual chapters, into a single html file.

 The content of the `/book/html` directory is reflected back to our local `html` directory through the Docker volume mapping.